top of page

 It is not uncommon for an ill-health retirement application to be unsuccessful or only partially successful.
 For example, in 2016, out of 3111 applications, only 1350 (44%) applicants were awarded Tier 2 benefits.
 Many employees do not appeal because the appeal process can be daunting.

-If you wish to appeal against the decision of the NHS Scheme Medical Advisor, you will be expected to provide further medical evidence to support your appeal.
-You can request a medical report from your GP and/or hospital specialist for this purpose, but a comprehensive and specific occupational health report from an independent consultant occupational physician is likely to be more valuable to the success of your appeal.
+If you wish to appeal against the outcome, you will have to follow an Internal Dispute Resolution (IDR) process, which has two stages.
+Stage 1 involves completing the DRP1 form, giving your details.
+You are expected to provide further medical evidence to support your appeal.
+You can request a medical report from your GP and/or hospital specialist for this purpose, but it is less likely that your GP or hospital specialist will have the knowledge of ill-health retirement criteria.
+Therefore, a comprehensive and specific occupational health report from an independent consultant occupational physician is likely to be more valuable to the success of your appeal.

 Our consultant occupational physician has knowledge and extensive experience of the NHS pension scheme, its ill-health retirement criteria and appeal process.